South African type MR tender

 The South African type MR tender was a steam locomotive tender.

 Type MR tenders were rebuilt from Type MP1 tenders, which had entered service between 1912 and 1920.
 The rebuilding resulted in a tender with a larger water tank, but the same coal capacity.

 Origin

 The Type MP1 tender first entered service in 1912, as tenders to the Class 12 4-8-2 Mountain type steam locomotives which were acquired by the South African Railways (SAR) in that year.
-They were built by North British Locomotive Company and Beyer, Peacock and Company.
+They were built by North British Locomotive Company and Beyer, Peacock & Company.

 More Type MP1 tenders, from which the Type MR would later be rebuilt, entered service from 1913 to 1920 as tenders to the Classes 12A, 12B, 14A, 14B, 15, 15A, 16, 16A, 16B and 16C.
-These locomotives and tenders were built by Baldwin Locomotive Works, Beyer, Peacock and Company, Henschel and Son, J.A.
-Maffei and North British Locomotive Company.
+These locomotives and tenders were built by Baldwin Locomotive Works, Beyer, Peacock & Company, Henschel & Son, JA Maffei and North British Locomotive Company.

 Other locomotives which were delivered new with Type MP1 tenders were the Classes 14, MC1, MH and MJ.